matafokka/vite-awesome-svg-loader/README.md

 **Other loaders and plugins**

 Same as above.
 If your loader is different, and you want it to get roasted, or if it kills `vite-awesome-svg-loader`, please, let the community know by creating an issue :p

-### Project's future

-Integrations with vanilla JS (including support for outputting whole SVG source code) and React are planned for the near future.

 ### How can I help?